Cusco on the cheap: Tambomachay to Cusco Walk

 Check out these 13 photos of Rainbow Mountain

 Congrats, you’ve made it!
 Now get off those feet and go celebrate with a cerveza, cheers!

 How much time do I need for the Tambomachay to Cusco Walk?

 Well, this depends.
 While someone who is fascinated by archeology and the detail in Inca sites may need more than a day to see all these sites, someone who is more casually checking out the ancient sites may do this walk in 3 hours.
 Personally we did this trek in about 6 hours on our self-guided tour.

 Tips for the Tambomachay to Cusco walk

-Bring a snack/lunch- don’t worry if you forget, there’s a couple places to grab a bite to eat on the way down.
+- Bring a snack/lunch- don’t worry if you forget, there are a couple of places to grab a bite to eat on the way down.

-A guidebook- You’ll see plenty copies of Lonely Planet: Peru being lugged around.
+- A guidebook- You’ll see plenty of copies of Lonely Planet Peru being lugged around.
+My personal go-to is Bradt’s guidebooks, they make a guidebook specifically on Cusco, Machu Picchu, and the Sacred Valley which can prove immensely helpful here.
 Another great is Exploring Cusco by Peter Frost (you can also pick one up in Cusco bookstores).